Introduction

 When I tried going fully manual, I double-sold a Levi’s Trucker jacket in February 2023.
 I had to cancel the Mercari sale — not fun.

-Failure #3: Some platforms introduce friction
+Failure #3: Certain platforms introduce friction

 eBay’s item specifics, Poshmark’s sharing, Whatnot’s show prep — not every app like Depop gives you the same workflow.